apache/doris/new-docs/en/data-table/data-partition.md

             p201705: [2017-04-01, 2017-06-01)
             ```

-            > Note: that the partition range of p201702 and p201705 has not changed, and there is a hole between the two partitions: [2017-03-01, 2017-04-01).
+            > Note that the partition range of p201702 and p201705 has not changed, and there is a hole between the two partitions: [2017-03-01, 2017-04-01).
 That is, if the imported data range is within this hole, it cannot be imported.

         * Continue to delete partition p201702, the partition results are as follows: